stevegrunwell/value-objects/slides.md

 If you take nothing else away from this talk, remember:

-1. Value objects are immutable
+1. Value objects are immutable (meaning they cannot change)
 2. Value objects are always in a valid state

 ----